paskalian/WID_LoadLibrary/README.md

     BaseOfLoadedDll = 0;

-    // If the dll is not getting loaded as a datafile. if ((dwFlags & LOADLIBRARY_ISDATAFILE) == 0)
+    // If the dll is not getting loaded as a datafile (loaded normally). if ((dwFlags & LOADLIBRARY_ISDATAFILE) == 0)
     {
         // Converts the actual flags into it's own flag format.
 Most flags are discarded (only used if loaded as datafile).